How does custom furniture work?

 The site was prepared before the bench was installed.
 We cut the grass around the tree, and mapped out where the legs would sit exactly.
 We dug shallow holes and filled them with gravel to stabilize the rocks that would carry the bench.
 The stones were leveled so that the bench would be straight once installed.

-The next morning we ceremoniously carried the individual parts of the bench out.
-Each member of the group helped carry it out and it was like we were proudly presenting our work to the world.
 Once at the site, we placed the benches on the stones, positioned the tables across the benches and connected them using the handmade Oak dowels.
 This process went surprisingly quickly, and the bench was very sturdy once everything was connected.

 We spent the last couple of hours at the Domaine enjoying the bench we had built in the last 4 days.
 We invited other residents of the Domaine to sit and use the bench as well, drinking juice and coffee and experiencing sitting under the large Robinie tree.